2007 Mid-Continent Conference men's basketball tournament

 The 2007 Mid-Continent Conference men's basketball tournament took place between Saturday, March 2, 2007 and Tuesday, March 5, 2007, at the John Q. Hammons Arena in Tulsa, Oklahoma.

 The Oral Roberts Golden Eagles won the championship to secure their 4th trip to the NCAA Men's Division I Basketball Championship.

 This was the conference's final tournament under the Mid-Continent Conference name.
-During the 2007 offseason, the MCC adopted its current name of The Summit League.
+During the 2007 offseason, the MCC adopted its current name The Summit League.

 Format

 Each of the 8 men's basketball teams in the Mid-Continent Conference received a berth in the conference tournament.
 Teams were seeded by conference record with the following tie-breakers: